Some of my favourite podcasts

 Well of course I have to plug my own podcast!
-There’s simply not enough Canadian FI content out there, so Money Mechanic, Ryan and I created a podcast to showcase the Canadian path to FI.
-We talk to other Canadians (and each other) covering a wide range of FI topics.
-Even non-Canadians will get a lot out of our episodes!
+There’s not enough Canadian FI content out there, so Money Mechanic, Ryan and I created a podcast to showcase the Canadian path to FI.
+We talk to other Canadians as we cover a wide range of FI topics.
+But even non-Canadians will get a lot out of our episodes!

-What I love: The three of us live in very different regions and lead very different lifestyles.
+What I love: The three of us live in different regions and lead different lifestyles.
 Along with our range of guests, we bring a lot of diversity to the Canadian FI scene!

 I believe this is the first Canadian FI-focused podcast, and it’s also one of my faves.
 The Accountant, The Economist, and Money Mechanic are always entertaining as they discuss all things FI (while consuming a beer or two)!

-What I love: The Accountant, The Economist, and Money Mechanic are friends in real life, so it’s hilarious to listen to them ribbing each other.
-I love the unique format—they’re literally three guys drinking beer in a garage while recording a podcast!
+What I love: FI Garage’s three hosts are friends in real life, so it’s hilarious to listen to them ribbing each other.
+I love the unique format—they’re literally three guys drinking beer in a garage while recording a podcast.

 Mad Fientist is the first FIRE podcast I ever listened to (and, I believe, the first FIRE podcast ever).
 Host Brandon interviews a variety of guests—all with inspiring or actionable stories to share.

 What I love: While episodes are infrequent, I eagerly download and listen to every single one.